Construction projects

 Read the project updates for the Tweed Coast Road widening 2020–2030

-By 2041, it is estimated there will be an additional 187,000 trips a day on the Tweed road network.
-There are 3 major residential developments approved for the area, as well as the new $582 million Tweed Valley Hospital being constructed on Cudgen Road at Kingscliff.
+By 2041, an estimated 187,000 additional daily trips are expected on the Tweed road network.
+The area is already seeing significant growth, including 3 major residential developments and the new $582 million Tweed Valley Hospital on Cudgen Road, Kingscliff.

 Raising the Wall of Clarrie Hall Dam